Music Lessons for Children and Adults

 Guitar is an instrument that I didn’t learn until college but is required for a degree in music therapy.
 Now it's the instrument that I use almost daily in my work.
 If I was stranded on an island and had to choose just one instrument, it would probably be the guitar!

 Children do not typically have the fine motor strength required for guitar playing until around age eight but could start on the ukulele at a younger age if interested.

 The ukulele and guitar are very similar in terms of the fine motor coordination needed to finger chords with the left hand and produce a strumming pattern with the right hand.
-The ukulele is easier in the fact that it has four strings rather than six.
-There is also less effort required to push the strings down on the frets and the fretboard is not as wide, making it easier for smaller hands.
+The ukulele is easier in that it has four strings rather than six.
+There is also less effort required to push the strings down and the fretboard is not as wide, making it easier for smaller hands.